 There are two music subjects on offer in Year 10, Music (semester) and Music Performance (year long).
 Students continue developing their understanding of Music through performance, composition, and analysis.

 Students will focus on various music genres including Film Music and Popular Music.
 Students analyse scenes from films and reflect on how music plays a critical role in movies by enhancing the scene and connecting with the emotions of the audience.
-Sound Production is also explored in this subject.
 In Year 10 Music, students are encouraged to focus on a chosen principal instrument.
+It is also encouraged that students take on Instrumental Music lessons, to compliment classroom music and further technical skills.